stonecoldpat/anysender-voting/README.md

     readonly signature: string; // Customer's signature to authorise relay
  ```

-As we can see, it is a relatively straight forward transaction format.
+As we can see, it contains the basic ingredients of a transaction.
+Let's look a little closer:

 - *To & From:* Who authorised the transaction and what is the destination contract address?